Headingley railway station: Location and areas served

 The station is halfway between Headingley centre and Kirkstall, just down the road from the Headingley Stadium's rugby and cricket grounds.
 It is over half a mile from the centre of Headingley itself, but close to local bus routes on Kirkstall Hill, Kirkstall Road and Kirkstall Lane.
 It is also close to local shops and services in Kirkstall, including Kirkstall Leisure Centre.
 The station also serves the West Park and Queenswood Drive areas, which it is linked to by a pedestrian footpath through the Headingley Station allotments.
 The predominantly student occupied houses between Kirkstall Lane and St. Ann's Drive are also within a short walk.
 It is the closest railway station to Leeds Beckett University's Beckett Park campus.

 Services

-Monday to Saturday daytimes, is generally a half-hourly service southbound to Leeds and a half-hourly service northbound to Knaresborough with one train per hour onwards to York.
-In peak hours, there are extra services to and from Leeds.
+Monday to Saturday daytimes, there is generally a half-hourly service southbound to Leeds and a half-hourly service northbound to York via Harrogate/Knaresborough.
+In peak hours, there are extra services to and from Leeds and Harrogate/Knaresborough.

-In the evening there is an hourly service in each direction (with the last two northbound departures terminating at Harrogate), whilst on Sundays there are two departures per hour to Leeds & Knaresborough and one per hour through to York (the half-hourly service frequency beyond Horsforth was introduced at the December 2017 timetable change).
+In the evening there is an hourly service in each direction (with the last two northbound departures terminating at Harrogate).

 Services are mostly operated by Class 170 as well as 150, 155 and 158 diesel multiple units.

 Daily return expresses between Harrogate and London operated by London North Eastern Railway pass through the station but do not stop.

 Buses operate close by on Kirkstall Lane.